Notre-Solutions/Inship-Website/src/pages/index.md

         description: >-
           InShip specializes in Accounts Payable plug-in solutions for accounting and enterprise resource planning (ERP) software.
-These modules can be added to any software in approximately six to eight weeks, providing a new source of revenue and additional functionality.
+These modules can be added to any software in approximately 6 to 8 weeks, providing a new source of revenue and additional functionality.

-          Our commercial package is designed to give you total freedom in your customer pricing model and our offering gives you the possibility of retaining up to 80% of the revenue you generate while still going to the market with a competitively priced product.
+          Our commercial package is designed to give you total freedom in your customer pricing model.
+Our offering gives you the possibility of retaining up to 80% of the revenue you generate, while still going to the market with a competitively priced product.

-          With three versions, your company is guaranteed to finding something to meet your customers needs.
-These range from a simple A.I. data extraction that can be added as a hidden module to any accounts package to a full Accounts Payable solution system that can be tailored to meet the needs of most medium and large businesses.
+          With 3 versions, your company is guaranteed to meet your customers' needs.
+These range from a simple A.I. data extraction, that can be added as a hidden module to any accounts package, to a full Accounts Payable solution system, that can be tailored to meet the needs of most medium and large businesses.
       - title: Intelligent Accounts Payable Automated Processing
-        subtitle: Can Boost Your Business
+        subtitle: Boosting Your Business
         photo: photo-3
         readMore: "#"
         showReadMore: false
         description: >-
-          Since 2016, InShip has delivered proven Automated Accounts Payable Processing software to white label partners and onward to their end-customers.
-Our White Label partners choose InShip for many compelling reasons:
+          Since 2016, InShip has delivered proven Automated Accounts Payable Processing software to White Label partners and their customers.
+Our partners choose InShip for many compelling reasons:

-          * Designed and Developed for our Prospective Partners and their End-Customers – InShip meets automated Accounts Payable best practices, enabling our partners to offer InShip technology with complete confidence to their end-customers.
+          * Designed and Developed for our Prospective Partners and their End-Customers.
+InShip meets automated Accounts Payable best practices, enabling, our partners to offer InShip technology with complete confidence to their End-Customers.

-          * Fully Integrated – InShip Accounts Payable Automated Processing is a cloud-enabled system which can be fully integrated into any ERP or accounting back office solution.
-Full integration with our partners’ existing systems increases efficiency and productivity for their end customers by delivering a seamless, accurate, secure and robust experience.
+          * Fully Integrated, InShip Accounts Payable Automated Processing is a cloud-enabled system, which can be fully integrated into any ERP or accounting back-office solution.
+Full integration with our partners’ existing systems increases efficiency and productivity for their End-Customers by delivering a seamless, accurate, secure, and robust experience.

-          * InShip can be seamlessly integrated with most ERP or Accounting Solutions available in today’s global market.
+          * InShip can be seamlessly integrated with most ERP or Accounting Solutions available in today’s Global market.

-          * Minimizing CapEx Development Costs – many ERP and Accounting software providers recognize that their customers are demanding Accounts Payable Automation to decrease overheads, while maximizing remote efficiency and cash flow.
-InShip delivers a robust, proven, cloud-enabled PaaS (platform as a service) demanded by end-customers, enabling our partners to avoid expensive development costs.
+          * ERP and Accounting software providers recognize that their customers are demanding Accounts Payable Automation to decrease overheads, while maximizing remote efficiency and cash flow.
+InShip delivers a robust, proven, cloud-enabled PaaS (platform as a service), enabling our partners to avoid expensive development costs.

-          * Branding InShip as Your Own – InShip is fully branded with our partners’ logos, thereby reinforcing this service as part of providers’ full-service offerings.
+          * InShip is fully branded with our partners’ colours and logos, thereby reinforcing this product as part of their full-service offerings.

-          * Increasing Revenues and Profits – our partners benefit with a recurring revenue stream as their customers adopt InShip Automated Accounts Payable systems and workflows.
+          * Increasing Revenues and Profits – our partners benefit from a recurring revenue stream.

-          * Tailoring to Meet our Partners’ Requirements – InShip engineers tailor our solution to match the precise requirements of our partners and their end customers.
+          * InShip engineers tailor our solution to match the precise requirements of our partners and their End-Customers.

-          * See our paper for additional information regarding these points, as well as market forces that are creating opportunities within the global Automated AP Processing marketplace.
-            Why ERP and Accounting Software Providers Should Consider Adding InShip Automated Accounts Payable Processing to Their Portfolio.
       - title: The End-Customers
         subtitle: How Do Our Partners’ End-Customers Benefit?
         photo: photo-2